openebs/website/website/src/blogs/a-primer-on-openebs-continuous-integration.md

 **App Functionality Tests:** Each deployed application is subjected to specific behavioural tests such as replica scale, upgrade, storage resize, app replica re-deployment, storage affinity etc. Most of these tests are common day-2 operations.

-**Storage/Persistent Volume Chaos Tests**: The PV components such as controller/replica pods are subjected to chaos (pod crash/kill, lossy networks, disconnects) using tools such as chaoskube, pumba, and kubernetes APIs (via kubectl) to verify data availability and application liveness during adverse conditions.
+**Storage/Persistent Volume Chaos Tests:** The PV components such as controller/replica pods are subjected to chaos (pod crash/kill, lossy networks, disconnects) using tools such as ChaosKube, Pumba, and Kubernetes APIs (via kubectl) to verify data availability and application liveness during adverse conditions.

-**Infrastructure Chaos Tests:** The cluster components such as storage pools, nodes and disks are subjected to different failures using kubernetes APIs (forces evicts, cordon, drain) as well as platform/provider specific APIs (gcloud, awscli, packet) to verify data persistence and application liveness.
+**Infrastructure Chaos Tests:** The cluster components such as storage pools, nodes, and disks are subjected to different failures using Kubernetes APIs (forces evicts, cordon, drain) as well as platform/provider specific APIs (gcloud, awscli, packet) to verify data persistence and application liveness.

 **Stateful Application Cleanup:** The deployed apps are deleted in this stage, thereby verifying de-provisioning and cleanup functionalities in the OpenEBS control plane.